 Address Your Student Debt

-To fund my college expense, I had a combination of student grants, one scholarship and a few student loans.
+To fund my college expense, I had a combination of student grants, one scholarship, and a few student loans.
 It felt like a huge burden after graduating to be paying off a student loan – a hidden expense I did not have when attending school.
 Establish a realistic payment schedule for yourself given your salary and fixed expenses.
-The best way to think about this payment is as a fixed expense you will pay off in the future.
-After three years of payments, I was able to make a lump sum payment and pay off my student loan debt by regularly setting aside extra money.
+The best way to think about this payment is like a fixed expense you will pay off in the future.
+After three years of payments, I was able to make a lump-sum payment and pay off my student loan debt by regularly setting aside extra money.